Kumodatsu/template-cpp-premake5/README.md

 scripts.
 * Make sure to replace this README's contents with something relevant to your own project!
-* Also consider adding a license if you intend on publicize your work.
+* Also consider adding a license if you intend to publicize your work.
 Licenses are useful.

 That's about it.